Winter berries in the garden are a treat for gardeners craving color during these cold and rainy months, but more importantly for hungry birds.

-Clearly, my garden is a re-fueling station for many of these birds, and I’m happy to see them taking a break from their winter migration.
+I consider my garden a re-fueling station for many of these birds, and it brightens my day to see them taking a break from their winter migration.

-One of my favorite shrubs for winter berries is our native, evergreen Toyon (Heteromeles arbutifolia).
+One of my favorite shrubs for winter berries is our native Toyon (Heteromeles arbutifolia).